 Patoss (Professional Association of Teacher of Students with Specific Learning Difficulties) has the Tutor Index which is a nationwide list of suitably qualified teachers/tutors willing to carry out assessments – both for teaching and for exam special arrangements – or to give private lessons.
 All those on the list are Patoss members who have either the RSA/OCR Diploma or a Certificate of SpLD or are AMBDA.
 Details include qualifications, special professional interests, and preferred age ranges.
 Updated annually, it is available to non-members by post.
 For more information contact Patoss.

 4. Do you help adults with handwriting?

-We plan to improve our provision for adults but in the meantime, you might find the following publication helpful:
+We plan to improve our provision for adults but in the meantime, please take a look at these resources.

 5. Do you know of any other people, places, websites, or organisations that might help my child?